UBC-MDS/wine_viz_mkpv/milestone2_writeup.md

 ## Screenshots

-This is the initial view of our app with all of the features selected to be "Select All":
+This is the initial view below of our app with all of the features selected to be "Select All":

 ![](https://github.com/mkeyim/wine_viz_mkpv/blob/master/img/milestone2-full.png)

-This is a filtered view of our app to only include wines from the Niagara region in Canada:
+This screenshot below is a filtered view of our app to only include wines from the Niagara region in Canada:

 ![](https://github.com/mkeyim/wine_viz_mkpv/blob/master/img/milestone2-filtered.png)

-This shows our conditional filtering within our dropdown menus.
+This screenshot below  shows our conditional filtering within our dropdown menus.
 When "Canada" is select as the country, only regions within Canada are shown.

 ![](https://github.com/mkeyim/wine_viz_mkpv/blob/master/img/milestone2-filtered.png)

-This view shows what is included within our tooltips in our Plotly graphs.
+This screenshot below shows what is included within our tooltips in our Plotly graphs.

 ![](https://github.com/mkeyim/wine_viz_mkpv/blob/master/img/milestone2-tooltip.png)